FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-messages-communication/index.rst

 Array messages work similarly to an array.
 When an array message type is defined, it's dimensions must be specified.
 Agents can then output a message to a single unique element within the array.

-Multiple agents must not output messages to the same element, if ``SEATBELTS`` error checking is enabled this will be detected and an exception raised.
+Multiple agents must not output messages to the same element, if ``FLAMEGPU_SEATBELTS`` error checking is enabled this will be detected and an exception raised.

 Elements which do not have a message output will return ``0`` for all variables, similar to if an agent does not set all variables of a message it outputs.